oriuminc/vagrant-ariadne/README.md

     on systems with `3306` is already in use by MySQL on the local machine.
     When the VM is booted, you may connect your MySQL GUI to port `9306` to access the VM's MySQL directly.
+  - If your `config/config.yml` file is showing up as altered when running `git status`, and you'd like git to [un]ignore it locally:

+        git update-index --[no-]assume-unchanged config/config.yml

 Known Issues
 ------------